60noy/fast-command-open-program-creator/README.md

 I created this script after realising I repeat the same steps over and over again for every program I download on Linux.
-This script creates a copy of the program in ~/bin and script in ~/bin which executes the program in the directory.
+This script creates a copy of the program in ~/bin and a script in ~/bin which executes the program in the directory.

 ### IMPORTANT: You should include ~/bin in PATH.
 Without doing so - the script wouldn't work.